Board of Directors

 Mary Fraser Meints

-The American Muslim Institute (formerly AIISC)
+American Muslim Institute

-Dr. Syed Mohiuddin MD, DSc – Secretary
+Dr. Syed Mohiuddin, MD, DSC

 Rabbi Aryeh Azriel

-Andy was born and raised in Omaha, and graduated from Westside High School.
+Andy Holland was born and raised in Omaha, and graduated from Westside High School.
 She was raised as a Unitarian, attending the First Unitarian Church of Omaha.
 With degrees from Texas Woman’s University (MLS), and the University of Texas at Arlington (MBA), she worked as an university librarian at Texas Christian University.
-She returned to Nebraska in 2005, and is a community volunteer, devoting time to various causes including the
+She returned to Nebraska in 2005, and is a community volunteer, devoting time to various causes including the Tri-Faith Initiative.

-Ali S. Khan, MD, MPH
+Dr. Ali S. Khan, MD, MPH

 We are also grateful for the many key volunteers from all three faith groups who have donated large amounts of time to this project.